We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 Why it’s Great

-Comfortable, lightweight, and reasonably priced, the Giro Ranger checks all the boxes when it comes to a budget-oriented clipless mountain bike shoe.
-Aimed squarely at recreational riders who prefer a cross-country (XC) styled shoe, the Ranger features a stiff sole for efficient power transfer, grippy rubber lugs for easy walking, and streamline looks that blend in well.
-Besides its low price, one standout feature that really impressed us was how cool they kept our feet while out on the trail.
-And while you won’t find fancy BOA dials or a speed lace system on the Ranger, the three Velcro hook-and-loop closures were easy to adjust and did an excellent job of keeping our feet comfortable on long rides.
+Besides its low price, one standout feature that really impresses us is how cool the shoes kept our feet while out on the trail.
+While you won’t find fancy BOA dials or a speed lace system on the Ranger, the three Velcro hook-and-loop closures are easy to adjust and do an excellent job of keeping feet comfortable on long rides.
 Giro did a great job putting together a well-rounded package with the Ranger, which makes it an easy pick for our best budget clipless mountain bike shoe.

 How it Compares

-With nearly 40 years of experience under their belt, California-based Giro has a rich history of producing quality mountain bike gear, as is evident with their Ranger shoe.
-That said, there is strong competition in the wallet-friendly segment, and in our opinion, Shimano’s XC1 is a close competitor.
-The XC1 undercuts the Ranger by about $10 and also weighs about 1 ounce less per shoe.
+The XC1 undercuts the Ranger by $10 and also weighs about 1 ounce less per shoe.
 However, The Ranger is easier to get on and off (working with the XC1’s tongue design is a bit more challenging), has much better ventilation, and is more comfortable overall.
 The upper material of the Ranger feels much nicer and the shoe is also available in four different color options (the XC1 only offers one).
 While none of these differences are a deal breaker on their own, it’s the sum of them that sways our opinion in favor of the Giro shoes.

 Shop the Giro Ranger at:

-Best Mountain Bike Shoes for Enduro and Downhill
+Best Enduro and Downhill Mountain Bike Shoes

-Crankbrothers Mallet BOA
+Crankbrothers Mallet BOA Shoes

-Price: $200 MSRP
+Price: $199.99 MSRP

 Best Use: Enduro, Downhill